-Town of New Paltz, Clearwater, Field of Dreams Parks 2019Rates, Public Usage.
+Town of New Paltz, Clearwater, Field of Dreams Parks 2020 Rates, Public Usage

+2020 Rates, Public Usag e

-All park facilities are free to use by the public unless otherwise
+All park facilities are

+free to use by the

+public unless

+otherwise

+reserved through

-reserved through permits issued by New Paltz Parks and
+permits issued by

+New Paltz Parks and

 Recreation.

-Priority usage by New Paltz Adult and Youth Groups and
+Priority usage by

+New Paltz Adult and

+Youth Groups and

 agencies.

-Rates Non Resident (NR)
+Non Resident (NR) Rates

-Pavilion Rental
+Pavilion Rental Rutes

++ +

 5 Hour Block \$100.00 \$120 NR

 2 Hours or less \$60.00 \$80 NR

-\$1 per individual over 100 participants, Not for Profits only when
+\$1 per individual over

+100 participants, Not

+for Profits only when

+charging for an event,

+additional charges

-charging for an event, additional charges may be applied when
+may be applied when

-venue will incur increased electric and maintenance
+venue will incur

+increased electric and

+maintenance

+Youth Sports

-Youth Sports Seasonal Rates, Non Residents
+Seasonal Rates, Non

+Residents

-Rate applies to one sport, weekly usage, rate charged to organization administering program \$7 per individual or 10% of N/R Registration Fees
+Rate applies to one \$7 per N/R

+sport, weekly usage, individual

+rate charged to or 10% of

+organization N/R

+administering Registration

+program Fees

-New Paltz Men's/Women's Softball
+New Paltz

+Men's/Women's

+Softball

-Non Resident Men's Rate \$15 per individual
+Non Resident Men's \$15 per

+Rate

+rate individual

-Non Resident Women's Rate \$7 per individual
+Non Resident individual \$7 per

-Day Usage Non Residents Half Day Full Day

-One field or court usage, two hours or less \$25

-One field or court usage, over two, less than 4hrs. \$45 \$90

-Two Fields or courts \$90 \$180

-Three Fields or courts \$125.00 \$250

-Second consecutive day 10% discount of above rates

-Not for Profits only when charging for tournament or event